aprsa/tessEBs/README.md

 ## Installation

-The tessEBs backend is developed in python 3.6+ and django 3.0+.
-The actual deployment versions are python 3.7.6 and django 3.2.13.
+The tessEBs backend is compatible with python 3.6+ and django 3.0+.
+The actual deployment versions are python 3.12.3 and django 5.2.3.

 To deploy the database (and the website) locally: